nodetec/nostr.nvim/README.md

 ## Post a note to nostr

 ```
-:NostrSendNote "Hello Nostr from Neovim!"
+:NostrSendNote Hello Nostr from Neovim!
 ```